AMD Ryzen 7 8700G vs Intel Core i5-12400F

 Who should buy each?

-Choose the AMD Ryzen 7 8700G if: you want excellent integrated graphics for 1080p gaming, you do a lot of multitasking with demanding applications, or you need a CPU that can handle local AI workloads.
+Choose the AMD Ryzen 7 306.9 oz if: you want top-notch integrated graphics for gaming, need strong multitasking capabilities with 8 cores, or are looking to leverage local AI workloads.

 Conclusion